MohammedMahboob786/E-Commerce-Text-Classification/README.md

 ---
 # E-commerce Text Classification

-This repository contains a Python script for text classification in an e-commerce context.
+This repository contains a Jupyter Notebook for text classification in an e-commerce context.
 The script includes data preprocessing, balancing the dataset, training and evaluating classification models, and using FastText for text classification.

 ## Table of Contents